CSaratakij/MainBlog/content/projects/Doppelganger.md

 One of the thing I remember experiment with was...

-"What if the world wrapping box place outside of the player and it isn't the thing that player can control and it just sit there in the level?" \
+" What if the world wrapping box place outside of the player and it isn't the thing that player can control and it just sit there in the level? " \
-[image here] \
-(short descriptiion of the image here...) \
-(Sorry, no cake for you)
+{{< figure src="/dg-no-cake.jpg" caption="(Sorry, no cake for you)" >}}

 There is other problem as well, the gating problem.